IoannisKaragiannis/LinearAlgebra/README.md

 $ rm -r /home/user_name/Downloads/LinearAlgebra-master.zip
 ```

-Now the *LinearAlgebra*  containing the source code, as well as
-the header files and the binaries should lay under the */usr/local/LinearAlgebra* directory.
+Now the *LinearAlgebra*  containing all the necessary header files should lay under the */usr/local/LinearAlgebra* directory.
 That was it.
 Enjoy!

 ### LINK YOUR PROJECT WITH *LinearAlgebra* LIBRARY.